-Digital transformation is a major trend that is disrupting the healthcare system, putting the patient at its heart.
+Digital transformation is a major trend modifying the healthcare system, putting the patient at its heart.
 The role of the pharmaceutical industry is also changing - it is no longer merely to supply drugs but to support patients in their efforts to prevent diseases and stay in good health.